LHCH-DK/PDE_Control_Annular/README.md

     # tolKSP - Tolerance KSP solver

     # To run the code, execute the script "main.m".
-    The script will automatically solve the PDE-constrained optimal control problem specified by "Setup_main.m".
+    # The script will solve the PDE-constrained optimal control problem specified by "Setup_main.m".
-    The script prints the convergence history of the Krylov Subspace solver and plots the optimal state and control.
+    # The script prints the convergence history of the Krylov Subspace solver
+      and plots the optimal state and control.